-As a high-level overview, our index maintains three different permutations of the triples, with each permutation sorted to allow efficient searches and effective compression as we are going to detail next.
-The permutations chosen are SPO, POS and OSP in order to (symmetrically) support all the six different triple selection patterns with one or two wildcard symbols: SP? and S?? over SPO; PO and PP? over POS; SPO and PP? over OSP.
-The two additional patterns with, respectively, all symbols specified or none, can be resolved over any permutation, e.g., over the canonical SPO in order to avoid permuting back each returned triple.
+As a high-level overview, our index maintains three different permutations of the triples, with each permutation sorted to allow efficient searches and effective compression.
+The permutations chosen are SPO, POS and OSP in order to (symmetrically) support all the six different triple selection patterns with one or two wildcard symbols: SP? and S?? over SPO; ?PO and ?P? over POS; S?O and ??O over OSP.
+The two additional patterns with, respectively,